ImagingDataCommons/libdicom/README.md

 ![A DICOM WSI being viewed via OpenSlide 4.0](data/vipsdisp.png)

 libdicom returns compressed frame data, not RGB pixel arrays.
-OpenSlide 4.0 uses libdicom to implement DICOM support and is a better choice if you want to process image files.
+OpenSlide 4.0 and later use libdicom to implement DICOM support and is a better choice if you want to process image files.

 libdicom aims to support most popular DICOM WSI variants.
 If you have a sample file which does not work well, please [open an issue and we'll try